-Parks Matter is now part of the Montgomery Parks Foundation website.
-It may look a little different, but you’ll still find the same reliable and informative content about a variety of issues impacting our county’s award-winning parks system.
-Welcome!
+Parks Matter is your source for reliable and informative content about a variety of issues impacting our county’s award-winning parks system.

 FY19 Operating Budget & Capital Improvements Program

 Recently, the County Executive released his Recommended FY19 Operating Budget, and several amendments to the FY 19-24 Capital Improvements Program (CIP) that he transmitted in January.